annaanaid/Docker-Workshop/README.md

 **Install docker [Get docker](https://www.docker.com/get-started)**

-# Warum ist docker als Entwickler spannend?
+# Warum ist docker spannend?
 *"Docker is designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package. – Opensource.com"*

 - Gleiche Umgebung wie auf Prod (Wenn es läuft, läuft es auch auf Prod) -> Stand alone package